ahojczech/ahojczech/README.md

 - I like to script games.
-So far in roblox.
+So far just in roblox.
-- Using github as a way to save created script.
+- Using github as a way to save created scripts.